-The annual report sets out how the PCC has exercised his functions in each financial year and the progress which has been made in the financial year in meeting the police and crime plan objectives set out in the police and crime plan.
-An annual report was published in July 2016, reporting on the final year in office of the previous PCC.
+The Annual Report sets out how the PCC has exercised his functions in each financial year and the progress which has been made in the financial year in meeting the police and crime plan objectives set out in the police and crime plan.
+An Annual Report was published in June 2018.